sindresorhus/yoctocolors/readme.md

 ### What is yocto?

-[It's the smallest official unit prefix in the metric system.](https://en.wikipedia.org/wiki/Yocto-) Much smaller than nano.
+[It was the smallest official unit prefix in the metric system until 2022.](https://en.wikipedia.org/wiki/Yocto-) Much smaller than nano.

 ## Related